fbaligand/kibana-enhanced-table/README.md

 - Ability to reference a column by its label (ex: `col['Sum of duration'] / col['Count']`)
 - Column reference validation (by number or label), with error notification
 - Formula validation, with error notification
+- Support for pre-defined functions provided by [expr-eval](https://github.com/silentmatt/expr-eval#pre-defined-functions)
 - Additional custom functions listed in table below (ex: `col['Expiration Date'] > now() ?
 'OK' : 'KO'`)

 Function     | Description
 :----------- | :----------
 [encodeURIComponent(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)  | Encodes the provided string as a Uniform Resource Identifier (URI) component.
-[indexOf(str, searchValue\[, fromIndex\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf)  | Returns the index within the calling String object of the first occurrence of the specified value, starting the search at fromIndex.
+[indexOf(strOrArray, searchValue\[, fromIndex\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf)  | Returns the index within the calling String or Array object of the first occurrence of the specified value, starting the search at fromIndex.
 Returns -1 if the value is not found.
-[lastIndexOf(str, searchValue\[, fromIndex\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/lastIndexOf)  | Returns the index within the calling String object of the last occurrence of the specified value, searching backwards from fromIndex.
+[lastIndexOf(strOrArray, searchValue\[, fromIndex\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/lastIndexOf)  | Returns the index within the calling String or Array object of the last occurrence of the specified value, searching backwards from fromIndex.
 Returns -1 if the value is not found.
 [now()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now)  | Returns the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC
 [replace(str, substr, replacement)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)  | Returns a new string with first match of substr replaced by a replacement.
 Only the first occurrence will be replaced.
 [replaceRegexp(str, regexp, replacement)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)  | Returns a new string with all matches of a regexp replaced by a replacement.
 All the occurrences will be replaced.
 [search(str, regexp)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/search)   | Executes a search for a match between a regular expression on 'str' String.
 Returns the index of the first match or -1 if not found.
+[sort(array\[, compareFunction\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)   | Sorts the elements of an array in place and returns the sorted array.
+A compare function can be provided to customize the sort order.
+Example for an array of numbers: `comparator(a, b) = a - b; sort(col0, comparator)`
 [substring(str, indexStart\[, indexEnd\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring)   | Returns the part of the string between the start and end indexes, or to the end of the string (if no index end is provided).
 [toLowerCase(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase)   | Returns the calling string value converted to lowercase.
 [toUpperCase(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase)   | Returns the calling string value converted to uppercase.
 [trim(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim)   | Removes whitespace from both ends of a string.
+[uniq(array)](https://lodash.com/docs/3.10.1#uniq)   | Removes duplicates from provided array so that array contains only unique values.

 ## Change Log